jondwaite/Invoke-vCloud/README.md

 # Invoke-vCloud
 PowerShell module to make API calls to vCloud Director easier

+**NOTE:** Previous versions of Invoke-vCloud assumed a common base API version.
+This was fine, but as these older versions become deprecated in newer releases this can cause issues.
+Old code that relies on this behaviour should be updated to first retrieve the highest supported API version with [Get-vCloudAPIVersion](#Get-vCloudAPIVersion-cmdlet) and use the returned value in any requests to [Invoke-vCloud](#Invoke-vCloud-cmdlet) specifying the `-ApiVersion` parameter.
+The only alternative to this would be to make a request to get the highest supported API version before every API interaction which is very inefficient.

 Invoke-vCloud contains 2 PowerShell cmdlets to make it easier to interact with VMware Cloud Director (VCD) environments.
 These can be used by both Service Providers (SPs) and Customers when interacting with the vCloud API.

 Each cmdlet is detailed in the sections below.